Medical marijuana has now been legalized in 29 states and the District of Columbia.

 The memo read, “Given the Department’s well-established general principles, previous nationwide guidance specific to marijuana enforcement is unnecessary and is rescinded, effective immediately.”

-Essentially, the memo shifted federal policy from the hands-off approach adopted under the prior administration to a more individualized approach, giving the power to U.S. attorneys to decide how to prioritize resources to crack down on possession, distribution and cultivation in states where marijuana is legal.
+Essentially, the memo shifted federal policy from the hands-off approach adopted under the prior administration to a more individualized approach, giving the power to U.S. attorneys to decide how to prioritize resources to crack down on possession, distribution

 “It is the mission of the Department of Justice to enforce the laws of the United States, and the previous issuance of guidance undermines the rule of law and the ability of our local, state, tribal, and federal law enforcement partners to carry out this mission,” Session said about the memo issued on Jan.
 4, 2018.